 The bill amends Section 16-1-14 of the Code of Alabama 1975 to establish a uniform system of procedural due process protections for K-12 public school students facing long-term suspension or expulsion due to violations of the student code of conduct or state law.
-Key insertions include definitions for terms such as "expulsion," "long-term alternative school placement," and "long-term suspension," as well as the requirement for local boards of education to adopt rules regarding student behavior and discipline.
-The bill also emphasizes that any disciplinary actions taken must not deprive students of their right to an adequate education.
+Key insertions include definitions for "expulsion," "long-term alternative school placement," and "long-term suspension," as well as the requirement for local boards of education to adopt rules regarding student behavior and discipline.
+The bill also emphasizes that any disciplinary actions taken must not deprive students of their right to an equal and adequate education.

 Engrossed: 16-1-14